gradle/gradle/design-docs/dependency-management.md

 # Implementation plan

-## Story: Restructure Gradle cache layout to give file store and metadata separate versions
+## Story: Restructure Gradle cache layout to give file store and metadata separate versions (DONE)

 This story separates the file store and meta-data cache versions so that they can evolve separately.